 Waldron Country Club Golf Course

 Lovely nine-hole open course with paved cart trails.
-Visitors can play Tuesday-Sunday for a nominal fee.
-There are tournaments April-October.
-Located on City Lake Road.
+Visitors can play Tues.-Sun. for a nominal fee.
+There are tournaments April-Oct.
+City Lake Rd.

 Wiederkehr Village Wines and Spirits